austindatamanagement/RetailDemo/LabGuide300.md

-# Lab 300 - Enabling Oracle Restful Data Services (ORDS) with APEX to Call APIs
+# Lab 300 - Enabling Oracle Restful Data Services (ORDS) with APEX to Call and Create APIs

 Updated: October 10, 2019

 ## Introduction

-This lab walks you through the steps to enabling Oracle Restful Data Services (ORDS) with APEX in order to call APIs
+This lab walks you through the steps to enabling Oracle Restful Data Services (ORDS) with APEX in order to call and create APIs.

 **_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.